 The hydrant head comes with the feature of adjustments.
 Its packing contains a nut.
 If the rod is misplaced, we can fix it with the help of a nut.
 The nut can also save the day by treating the problems like leaking, seeping, etc. Flow control is another option.
-Using this feature, you can adjust the water flow per your need.
+Using this feature, you can adjust the water flow per your needs.
 This property is imposing when you aim for a specific flow limit.

-- Rubber Plungers: Rubber plunger is a good option when O-Rings are not performing well.
+- Rubber Plungers: Rubber plunger is a good option when O-rings are not performing well.
 Plungers last for longer without getting damaged.
 They don’t need to be replaced soon.
 Yet, plungers come with a steel rod that can be affected by corrosion.

 How to Install Frost Proof Yard Hydrant?